United States Fish and Wildlife Service Office of Law Enforcement: Resources

 The Clark R. Bavin National Fish and Wildlife Forensic Laboratory conducts scientific analyses that support federal, state, and international investigations of wildlife crime.
 The Office of Law Enforcement also maintains a National Wildlife Property Repository, which supplies abandoned and forfeited wildlife items to schools, universities, museums, and non-government organizations for public education, and operates the National Eagle Repository, which meets the needs of Native Americans for eagles and eagle feathers for religious use.

 The National Eagle and Wildlife Property Repository, near Denver, Colorado stores in a 16,000-square-foot (1,486 square meters) warehouse 1.5 million specimens, mainly products made from endangered animals: tiger, rhinoceros, sea turtle, crocodile and elephant.
 A row of shelves 50 feet long and 10 feet high stores the hides and mounted heads of big cat: cheetah, tiger, jaguar, margay, ocelot and leopard.
 An objective of the server is assuring the U.S. complies with the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 The treaty regulates wildlife commerce to assure the survival of threatened species.
 The specimens in the repository were seized in customs searches at U.S. ports of entry or being trafficked across state lines.
 The facility develops educational programs about wildlife trade, endangered species, and conservation laws.

-The current Chief of Law Enforcement for the US Fish and Wildlife Service is William Woody.
+When fully staffed, the Office of Law Enforcement includes approximately 261 Special Agents and 122 Wildlife inspectors.
+Eight regional law enforcement offices service the continental United States and it's territories.
+The current handgun in use is the Glock 22 .40 S&W.